tianyic/only_train_once_personal_footprint/README.md

 More tutorials for the pruning mode will be released this February.

+This repo will be move underneath github.com/microsoft/only_train_once once a formal dev team is established.

 ## Publications

 Please find our series of works and [bibtexs](https://github.com/tianyic/only_train_once?tab=readme-ov-file#citation) for kind citations.